 Students are encouraged to review all exams.
 Test review is an opportunity for learning.
 A review time will be provided during class time following the exam.
 This is done to identify areas of weakness, facilitate test taking abilities, and clarify misconceptions concerning the course content.
-An exam may be reviewed by appointment with the professor up to two weeks following the exam.
+An exam may be reviewed by appointment with the professor up to two weeks following the release of the exam grade.
 Exams may not be reviewed until after everyone has taken the exam.
 There will be no opportunity to review exams after the end of the two-week review period.

 Paper, books, food, purses, wallets, beepers, cell phones, watches, and all other electronic devices are to be placed in an area of the classroom designated by the faculty.
 Electronic devices must be silenced, and the testing environment must be quiet.
-If calculators are needed for medication calculations, they will be provided by the proctors.
+When needed, students must use the calculator that comes with the testing software for any calculations needed during an exam.
 Foam ear plugs ONLY may be used.